seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 </details>

 <details>
-<summary><strong>Monterey or Ventura</strong></summary>
+<summary><strong>MacOS Selection</strong></summary>

-The EFI folder is setup for both Monterey and Ventura.
-I used `MinKernel` and `MaxKernel` values in the config.plist to load the proper kexts based on which OS is being used. **It kinda works with Ventura but there are still some issues:**
+The EFI folder is setup for both Monterey, Ventura, and Sonoma.
+I used `MinKernel` and `MaxKernel` values in the config.plist to load the proper kexts based on which OS is being used. **It kinda works with Ventura and Sonoma but there are still some issues:**

-1. To use the stylus you need VoodooI2C-2.6.5 (last version where stylus was working).
-I still haven't had time to examine this fully.
+1. To use the stylus you need VoodooI2C-v2.6.5 (last version where stylus was working).
 Unfortunately this creates kernel panics when shutting down or rebooting in Ventura.
 2. When shutting down Ventura with VoodooI2C-2.6.5 kexts installed the computer reboots.
 3. If you upgrade to newer version of VoodooI2C then Ventura works (touch works with finger) but the stylus doesn't.

-> I'm primarily using this EFI with Monterey 12.6.6 at the moment.
+> I'm primarily using this EFI with Sonoma 14.2.1 at the moment.